Deus1704/sparkathon/README-REALTIME.md

-# Chatbot API Integration Guide
+# n8n Webhook API Integration Guide

-This guide explains how to set up real-time data integration using your n8n chatbot endpoint for the SmartRetail Twin Dashboard.
+This guide explains how to set up real-time data integration using your n8n webhook endpoints for the SmartRetail Twin Dashboard.

 ## Overview

-The dashboard has been updated to work with your chatbot API using a **single comprehensive request** to reduce API load.
+The dashboard has been updated to work with **multiple dedicated n8n webhook endpoints** for optimal performance.
 It includes:

-- ✅ **Single comprehensive request** to reduce API load
+- ✅ **Multiple dedicated endpoints** for specific data types
 - ✅ **30-second caching** to minimize repeated requests
 - ✅ **Real-time data hooks** with automatic polling
 - ✅ **Error handling** and fallback to cached data